honglu2875/hironaka/train/README.md

 keep a record of some important training scripts but they are not decent enough to be merged into the mainn library.
 This folder exists only for documenting purposes.
 Please proceed with caution.

+## .jax_mcts.py
+The best method so far is to use JAX to implement MCTS+neural network like AlphaZero for our game, because we have the luxury of encoding the game into our policy.
+The general training script is this one (in practice, one can tweak it all you like).

 ## .train_sb3.py

 The most straightforward and perhaps lazy way to solve an RL problem is to plug into a general-purpose RL trainer and